geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 Thursday, September 19 • 09:00 - 10:00
 Pete Isensee

 This talk covered a fundamental half of RAII.
-He went over Scott Myers rule of 5.
+He went over the rule of 5, popularized by Scott Meyers.
 The general guideline to avoid defining destructors seems good.
 Also, he had a good chart on the order of destruction.

 ## Better Code: Relationships
 Thursday, September 19 • 10:30 - 12:00